 Here are the reasons why you should consider inviting the client’s employees to contribute, and how to make the partnership work

 A fundamental change is quietly but most assuredly taking place in the American workplace: the balance of power is shifting from employers to professionals who work contingently.
-While those may be magical words to some in the field, it’s downright scary to others because many companies are yet to fully realize the dramatic shift or know how to respond to this pivotal change.

-Quite a few consultants find themselves out in the cold after seeing a buyer without even knowing what happened.
 Here are some situations to be aware of and avoid or deal with more productively.

 A sporting lifestyle is a good way to keep us from falling out of shape.